 In the end, becoming a sales rep for a software company is not the easiest career path.
 Companies often seek candidates with college degrees and sales experience.
-If you lack one or both these requirements, you should first consider going back to school or finding work outside of sales.
+If you lack one or both of these requirements, you should first consider going back to school or finding work outside of sales.

 Additional work experience can offset a limited educational background and vice versa.
 For those who do not want to go back to college, focus on gaining more work experience.
 If you struggle to find work, sign up for college courses.

-If you think that your resume meets the requirements for a sales job, start searching for openings.
+If you think that your resume meets the requirements for a tech sales job, start searching for openings.
 Remember to look for positions that match your qualifications.
 Sales jobs are often highly sought after, creating more competition.